HOME / UX Tools & Methods

 Overview of Tools and Methods

 Unmoderated Testing | Assistance and experience in setting up unmoderated testing in PlaybookUX - developing questions and tasks that can help identify user issues and needs.
 Ability to analyze user testing videos and gather insights and feedback to create solutions that are best for our users.
+User testing in healthcare is very complicated because of regulations, privacy, etc. so often you are working with users who aren’t going through the things many of our patients are when using our products - it’s important to be very careful when analyzing results to consider that some insights might be different if it was an actual patient who was using the tool.

 Example in use: Health Library A-Z Experience - used to identify key features on competitor sites that users liked when using search and glossary functionalities.
 These insights helped us set up our initial designs.